ojhall94/barber/README.md

 barbershop is a Python module that aids the user in making dynamic cuts to data in various parameter spaces & investigate said data spaces, using a simple GUI.

+NOTE: API documentation for this package is not available yet (working on it!).
+The example enclosed in this repo goes through the full functionality step by step though, so please use that in the mean time.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.